tc39/notes/es9/2018-11/nov-27.md

 ??: I think the public way we've been doing it is a problem

-ARE: I'll be thinking a lot about how to do this.
+AKI: I'll be thinking a lot about how to do this.

 KG: Most internal things should go on the reflector including Doodle.